trueos/trueos-docs/trueos-handbook/install.rst

 be saved for later reuse.
 Insert a FAT-formatted USB stick and click :guilabel:`Save Config to USB`.

-.. index:: installation, disk select, basic
+.. index:: basic customization of the disk
 .. _Basic Mode:

 Basic Mode
 ----------

-Select :guilabel:`Basic` and the wizard will display the screen shown in :numref:`Figure %s <install7>`.
+Select :guilabel:`Basic` and the wizard displays the screen shown in :numref:`Figure %s <install7>`.

 .. _install7: